Use your remote to enter text on your Apple TV

 - Sign in to iCloud with the same Apple ID on your Apple TV and iPhone, iPad, or iPod touch.

 - On your Apple TV and iOS devices, make sure that Wi-Fi is on.

 - On your iOS devices, check that Bluetooth is on.

 - Select a text field on your Apple TV.
 Then wait for a notification to appear on your nearby iOS devices.

 - Open the notification to begin typing with your iOS device's onscreen keyboard.

 To turn off this feature on your iPhone, iPad, or iPod touch, go to Settings > Notifications > Apple TV Remote Keyboard.

 - Apple TV (4th generation) ships with the same remote everywhere.
 In countries and regions that support Siri, the remote is called Siri Remote.
 Elsewhere, it’s called Apple TV Remote.
-Siri works on either remote as long as your Apple TV (4th generation) is set up with a language and country that supports Siri.
+Siri works on either remote as long as your Apple TV (4th generation) is set up with a language and country or region that supports Siri.

 - Siri and Dictation send information, such as voice input and location, to Apple to process requests.
 Voice input from spelling dictation of user names and passwords won't be sent.

 - Dictation might not be compatible with all apps.